 Untitled #96 is an outstanding example from her highly acclaimed Centerfolds series, which Sherman made as a project for Artforum magazine in 1981.
 Untitled #96 is recognized as the most important work from the series.

 It showcases all the themes and ideas of Sherman’s best work, yet is also the most paradoxical of the series.
 The artist composed the image clearly, but left the narrative behind it deliberately ambiguous.
 Sherman adopted the persona of a teenage girl in this large, almost life-size photograph.
-Lying supine on the floor, she clutches a page torn from the newspaper classifieds—perhaps a personals ad.
-The work’s scale and the boldness of Sherman’s tight compositional framing exude surprise and confrontation, yet the figure at the work’s center is also endearing and curiously vulnerable.
+Lying supine on the floor, she clutches a page torn from the newspaper classifieds—perhaps a personal ad.
+The work’s scale and the boldness of Sherman’s tight compositional framing exude surprise and confrontation, yet the figure at the work’s centre is also endearing and curiously vulnerable.
 Sherman places these conflicts at the very heart of her work, questioning not only the medium of photography, but also our wider assumptions about gender and truth in the modern world.

 Although Sherman designed the Centerfolds images to resemble quick snapshots of a young woman’s life, she heavily choreographed, acted and staged them herself.
 As both the subject and executor of these images, she takes the utmost care to develop the various guises for each photograph she produces.
 She will dress the set, create the costumes, design the lighting and finally execute the photograph entirely by herself without the use of assistants.
 By controlling every aspect of the image’s production, she dispels the long held belief that photography is the medium of “truth.”